What Makes a Game High-rated? Towards Factors of Video Game Success: Method

 \begin{quoting}[endtext='' -- NyxQuest: Kindred Spirits by Rob de Lara] We decided to partner and fund the game with our own money.
 In the end this has worked very well, because we managed to do a good looking game in the time we had, and with scarce resources. \end{quoting}

-\paragraph{Publishing independence} If the game was self-published, we considered it had publishing independence.
-When the publisher is a parent company of the studio which developed the game, the same assumption was made.
-When the game was published by a third-party company, the project was not considered independent of publisher.
+\paragraph{Publishing independence} If the game was self-published, we considered it as an independent.
+When the publisher is a parent company of the studio that developed the game, we made the same assumption.
+When the game was published by a third-party company, we did not consider the game as independent of its publisher.

 \begin{quoting}[endtext='' -- Knightly Adventure by Doyon Kim] As a self-publisher it's key to invest in relationships -- there are ten million other games out there so you can't expect everyone to immediately realize why YOUR game is so special compared to everyone else's.
 You have to make your case well and respect your partners to get traction when you're an indie developer. \end{quoting}